Skip to content

 The answers to these broader questions – concerning the scope of the Governor’s authority and the Supreme Court’s authority, respectively – will not only impact future cases, they also will shape the law of Connecticut by helping to define the powers of those two branches of our State government.

-For more information, please contact Michael Taylor and Brendon Levesque, or contact Barry, Barall, Taylor & Levesque, LLC directly.
+For more information, please contact Michael Taylor and Brendon Levesque, or contact Barry, Taylor & Levesque, LLC directly.